schliepk/UMM_CSCI_4453_Lab_3/README.md

-stop     | datetime       | and to track when it was completed tid      | integer        | unique id for keeping track of transactions (should be the primary key in this table) register | integer        | numeric id of cash register where transaction occurred user     | text           | name of clerk who was running the till total    | decimal with two places | the total amount of money received (or refunded) in this transaction
+stop     | datetime       | and to track when it was completed tid      | integer        | unique id for keeping track of transactions (should be the primary key in this table) register | integer        | numeric id of cash register where transaction occurred user     | nvarchar       | name of clerk who was running the till total    | decimal with two places | the total amount of money received (or refunded) in this transaction

 Let call the table for keeping track of the items in a transaction `t_items`: